 This prevents pedestrians from crossing straight to the opposite corner of the intersection, unless there is a crosswalk that allows it.

-As of January 1, 2023 in California, jaywalking is no longer against the law as long as it is done safely (for example, there is no oncoming traffic at the time of the crossing).
-Previously, jaywalking was prosecuted as an infraction carrying a fine of around $200.4
+As of January 1, 2023 in California, you can no longer be cited for jaywalking as long as it is done safely (for example, there is no oncoming traffic at the time of the crossing).
+Previously, all jaywalking was prosecuted as an infraction carrying a fine of around $200: The old law disproportionately targeted low-income African-American and Hispanic people, who are already over-policed.4

 Crossing lights are the electronic signals for pedestrians to cross an intersection.
 They show either: